bahaidev/textbrowser/README.md

 This format is defined by [this](https://github.com/brettz9/textbrowser/blob/master/general-schemas/files.jsonschema).
 See [this file](https://bitbucket.org/brettz9/bahaiwritings/src/5f2602f122134d2013e013a477ae94ee29548a13/files.json?at=master&fileviewer=file-view-default) for an example.

+(This section is currently undergoing clean-up, explaining particular fields in use.)

 Points to your data files (e.g., any kept in `data/`).
     Is an object with a `groups` property set to an array of file groups where